Fast and Slow Sound Excitations in Nematic Aerogel in superfluid 3He: Vibrational modes in (polar) He-nAG

-\subsection{Sound propagating perpendicular to the strands with $\hat {k}=(1,0,0)$}
+\subsection{Sound propagating perpendicular to the strands with $\hat {k} =(1,0,0)$}

-In this case we again have one longitudinal wave and two transversal waves in dry aerogel and the additional modes due to the global phase coherence of superfluid polar phase of $^{3}$He inside aerogel will add more modes, like we saw above in the case of waves propagating along the strands.
+In this case, we again have one longitudinal wave and two transversal waves in dry aerogel and the additional modes due to the global phase coherence of superfluid polar phase of $^{3}$He inside aerogel .
 In variance with case (A), here the two \emph{transverse waves are not degenerate}.
-Indeed, for normal velocity the polarizations go like this: L-wave $v^{n}\parallel x=(v_{x}^{n},0,0,)$, T1-wave $v^{n}\parallel z=(0,0,v_{z}^{n})$, and T2-wave $v^{n}\parallel y=(0,v_{y}^{n},0,)$, Fig.~\ref{Fig:Twave}.
-Since T1-wave would involve the normal density \emph{parallel} to the strands and in the T2-wave the one \emph{perpendicular} to the strands, their velocities would be different.
+Indeed, for the velocity of normal motion polarizations go like this: L-wave $ v^{n}\parallel x=(v_{x}^{n},0,0,)$, T1-wave $v^{n}\parallel z=(0,0,v_{z}^{n}) $, and T2-wave $v^{n}\parallel y=(0,v_{y}^{n},0,)$, Fig.~ \ref{Fig:Twave}.
+Since T1-wave would involve the normal density \emph{ parallel} to the strands and in the T2-wave one \emph{perpendicular} to the strands, their velocities would be different.
 Note that the superfluid velocity polarization is parallel to the k-vector and thus perpendicular to the strands, $\boldsymbol{v}^{s}\ \parallel x=(v_{x}^{s},0,0)$ in T-waves.
-To distinguish this case from the previous one for the propagation along the strands, we will mark the resulting velocities by $S,$
+To distinguish this case from the previous one for the propagation along the strands, we will mark the resulting velocities by capital $S.$